yalda-darya/cultural-trajectories/README.md

   C1 names the country only (unprompted, present-tense representation); C2 names the country and the fieldwork year of a given wave.
 English, no perturbation arms.
 - **Instrument:** ten-indicator core item bank, `PROMPT_VERSION 2026-07-20.1`
-  (`config/item_bank_W4toW7.json`), decomposed into thirteen component variables — eight on Dimension 1, five on Dimension 2.
+  (`config/item_bank_W4toW7.json`), decomposed into thirteen component variables.
 Elicitation asks all ten items every wave; the ground-truth side drops items not fielded in a given country-wave.
 - **Ground truth:** Inglehart–Welzel two composite dimensions, Waves 4–7, computed from the microdata as equal-weight composites of z-scored component items, a